hexcamp/hexcamp-dev-blog/content/posts/2025-07-17-search-experiment/index.md

 The frontend is written using [Svelte](https://svelte.dev/) with the Node.js SvelteKit adapter.
 The frontend daemon can be started with `just dev-frontend`.
 The [frontend/.env](https://github.com/hexcamp/stract/blob/jim_hacks/frontend/.env) file can be edited to point at the backend endpoint.

-After building the indexes, starting that backend daemons and the frontend, I was able to run Stract on my laptop and the [search worked](https://bsky.app/profile/jimpick.com/post/3lszc4rv3r22t)!
+After building the indexes, starting the backend daemons and the frontend, I was able to run Stract on my laptop.
+Amazingly, the [search worked](https://bsky.app/profile/jimpick.com/post/3lszc4rv3r22t)!

 <!-- ![Screenshot of Stract on my laptop](images/stract-works.jpg) -->
 {{< figure alt="Screenshot of Stract on my laptop" src="images/stract-works.jpg" class="ma0" >}}